NevesEwerton/forecasting_model_PL/README.md

 # Forecasting Model of Premier League Matches Results

 ## General Objective
-A repository for publishing our python discipline project, where we build a forecasting model of Premier League Matches Results using Python programing language.
+This repository was created with the aim of facilitating collaboration among project members and presenting results to third parties.
+In this project, we built a Machine Learning model to predict the outcomes of Premier League games.
+We used the Python language to develop the Random Forest model.
+This work was done by Ewerton Neves, Fernando Rosario, and Gustavo Oliveira under the supervision of Gustavo Sampaio.

 ## Databases
 Our data come from three sources: